 <form method="post" action="index.html"> <p><input type="text" name="search" value="" placeholder="Search text"></p> <p class="search_text"> <label> <input type="checkbox" name="search_text" id="search_text">

 </label> </p> <p class="submit"><input type="submit" name="commit" value="Search"></p> </form>

-If a HTML code being saved somewhere is displayed, then the tester can be sure, that this injection attack is possible.
-Then a more complicated code may be tried – for Example, to display fake login form.
+If an HTML code being saved somewhere is displayed, then the tester can be sure, that this injection attack is possible.
+Then a more complicated code may be tried – for Example, to display the fake login form.

 Another solution is HTML Injection scanner.
 Scanning automatically against this attack may save a lot of your time.
 I would like to notify, that there are not many tools for HTML Injection testing in comparison with other attacks.